rsync [options] /source /destination

 Of course, you don’t have to send and download files using rsync if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to send and download files using rsync for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
-If you liked this post on how to send and download files using rsync, please share it with your friends on the social networks using the buttons below or simply leave a reply in the comments sections.
+If you liked this post on how to send and download files using rsync, please share it with your friends on social networks or simply leave a reply in the comments sections.
 Thanks.